Our Board

 John Swainston

 John L. Swainston started writing poetry to cope with feelings of isolation during COVID.
 He learned the craft by taking Zoom classes in poetry and writing at Turning Point, a support organization.
 He is a Member of the Mystic Poet Society, The Writers Place, and The Kansas City Writers Group.
 He has had twenty-seven poems published with three awards: a poem in Veterans’ Voices received Editor’s Choice Award.
 His first book of poems, Memory Box, was published spring 2022.
 John is a retired Finance Executive, College Adjunct Professor, and Army Veteran.
 Gardner, Kansas.
-Board treasurer.
+Board treasurer emeritus.

 Amanda Faye Lacson